NDYC to Tinubu: Be impartial in investigating Bawa

 In a statement, National Coordinator, NDYC, Israel Uwejeyan, urged the President to be steadfast in his fight against corruption, adding that it has negatively affected the nation.

-The statement reads: “We recognise that the decision to suspend the CBN Governor and EFCC Chairman was made in the best interest of our nation and its citizens.
+The statement read: “We recognise that the decision to suspend the Central Bank of Nigeria Governor and EFCC Chairman was made in the best interest of our nation and its citizens.
 It signifies a significant stride towards ensuring accountability, transparency, and the restoration of public trust in key institutions.

 Disclaimer